 Six Flags Great Adventure is a theme park located in Jackson Township, New Jersey between New York City and Philadelphia.
 The park opened in 1974 and has huge coaster lineup with a world-class rollercoaters including Bizarro, Kingda Ka, The Dark Knight and Nitro.
 With that impressive lineup (Nitro, El Toro, Medusa (Bizarro) and Kingda Ka are recent winners of the prestigious Amusement Today’s annual Golden Ticket Awards) it’s easy to understand that adrenaline junkies dominate the park.

-The park is clean with polite staff and have great food options.
-On the down side this is an expensive theme park.
+The park is clean with polite staff and has great food options.
+On the downside, this is an expensive theme park.
 General admission runs you over $40 a person, and that’s with some kind of discount, usually a Coke-sponsored one.
 Parking will run you another $25.
 If you think you’re going to want to skip some lines with their version of FastPass, throw down another $40 a person.

-All in all this is a fantastic theme park for grown-ups and adrenaline junkies but is poorly themed and doesn’t have too much options for families with young children.
+All in all this is a fantastic theme park for grown-ups and adrenaline junkies but is poorly themed and doesn’t have too many options for families with young children.

 Location: 1 Six Flags Blvd, Jackson, NJ 08527, Estados Unidos